 How To Interpret a SuDoc Number

 The SuDoc classification system is designed specifically for United States government documents.
-The SuDoc number is assigned by the office of the Superintendent of Documents (SuDoc) of the Government Printing Office.
+A SuDoc number is assigned by the office of the Superintendent of Documents (SuDoc) of the Government Printing Office.
 Unlike most classification systems, SuDoc numbers are not based on subject.
-Instead they are created based on the agency which issued the publication and because government agencies are organic -- they grow, split, merge, die, etc. -- SuDoc numbers can be quite simple or very complex.
+Instead they are based on the agency which issued the publication and because government agencies are organic -- they grow, split, merge, die, etc. -- SuDoc numbers can be quite simple or very complex.
 For instance,

 |I 1.1:917||Reports of the Department of the Interior.
 1918.|